ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ### Enabling raw HTTP handling

-Raw HTTP web actions are enabled via the `--web` flag using a value of `raw`.
+Raw HTTP web actions are enabled through the `--web` flag by using a value of `raw`.

 ```
  wsk action create /guest/demo/hello hello.js --web raw